Victorhcr/Java-Programming-Project-UH/documentation /testing.md

 What did you not test automatically and why?

 1) I did not test if the points are shown correctly in the chart.
+I don't know how to do it.
 2) I did not test the methods that write files.
+I tried in many ways, but it seems that the tests don't save the files when we are testing, so I cannot really compare anything.

 How have these things been tested manually?

 1) I opened the text document and compared with the chart for more than 20 tests, and all of them showed the precise result.

-2) This is a difficult thing, since there are thousands of articles published by NYTimes every year.
-To make sure that the data coming from the website makes sense I plotted some famous words like war, and the plot showed peaks where it would be expected (for example during the World War II and the Two Tower incident in New York).
-I also searched for non existent words and the plot showed the expected result.

-3) I didn't see a reason to test it, since I already tested if the data coming from the API was parsed correctly (YearHits and LinReg classes), and I could easily check if the files were saved or not.
-If there were some errors, I could easily see where to correct, since FileHandle class' methods were divided in really different tasks and there were just three of them.
+2) The program has to read the files that were written so that he can plot correctly.
+Since we are reading the expected values, I supposed that the writing process is occurring correctly.
+I used JUnit tests in the reading methods.

 Bugs:

-There was a bug related to special characters, but it seems they are resolved now.

-There was a huge problem in the last version of the program, since it worked smoothly in my computer, but the university would need an update in their computers (using root permissions) to make my program work.
-Now I updated the plotting system and it should work perfectly.
+If a person changes some values in the files folder they can compromise the whole program.
+I didn't have time to do it, but a good idea in those cases would be to create a "Reset Button" with which the user could erase all the damaged data and continue using the program as it was new.

+Sometimes NYTimes changes some articles in their database, which makes some tests to fail.
+The solution is to update the program numbers as soon as the problem is seen.